-- order of binding/dissociation of substrates and products
+- Order of binding/dissociation of substrates and products

-- rate constants for individual steps
+- rate constants for individual steps.

-How does an enzyme catalysis accomplish its tremendous enhancement of a reaction’s rate (as much as a billion-fold)?
+How does enzyme catalysis accomplish its tremendous enhancement of a reaction’s rate (as much as a billion-fold)?

-There is an upper limit to the activity of an enzyme: It cannot operate faster than the rate at which it encounters the substrate.
+There is an upper limit to the activity of an enzyme: it cannot operate faster than the rate at which it encounters the substrate.
 In solution, this rate is approximately 108 to 109 times per second (sec-1).

 In the cell, enzymes acting on similar pathways are often located next to one another so that substrates don’t have to diffuse away from one enzyme to the next—a mechanism that allows the enzymes to be more efficient than the theoretical limit.